tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/reconciliation_cash.rst

 Cash reconciliation
 ===================

-By default in Odoo, payments registered in the **cash journal** are automatically reconciled with an **outstanding account** and their related invoices or bills marked as *In Payment* until they are reconciled with a bank statement.
+By default in CoquiAPPs, payments registered in the **cash journal** are automatically reconciled with an **outstanding account** and their related invoices or bills marked as *In Payment* until they are reconciled with a bank statement.
 It is possible to :ref:`bypass <cash-reconciliation-bypass>` the *In Payment* status for cash transactions, therefore removing the need to reconcile with a bank